 - Eyepieces Included: 20 mm, 4 mm

-Our Verdict: The StarWatcher has a lot of potential and dual-use benefits that a kid will find enjoyment with.
+My Verdict: I think the StarWatcher has a lot of potential and dual-use benefits that a kid will find enjoyment with.
 Parents stay within budget and can upgrade accessories along the way as interest in astronomy grows.

 Who is the Barska 300 Power StarWatcher Best Suited to?

 The Barska Power StarWatcher is a plastic telescope with glass lenses that is designed for young and new users to astronomy.
-It’s incredibly easy for a young user to haul out and use themselves after initial setup by a parent.
+I think it’s incredibly easy for a young user to haul out and use themselves after initial setup by a parent.

 How Does the Barska 300 Power StarWatcher Perform?

 You get what you pay for.
 I believe it’s the rule of buying any optical instrument.
 As such, this Barska telescope is often filtered into the junk pile by many telescope snobs, but when you’re stuck with a strict budget, the pickings are slim on the good ones.
 Fortunately, the StarWatcher can be a good one if you’re willing to put in a little effort, and some effort is required when you’re trying to make the most of a telescope under 100 bucks.

 Portability wise, the StarWatcher has every benefit.
 Mount and tripod wise, I think things could be better.
 The mount is sufficient with its altitude and azimuth knobs, and it’s easy to mount the tube to.
 The tripod is a tabletop tripod that must be placed on a rock-solid surface for it to perform to its intended design.

 Optically, it’s okay.
 You’ll be able to see the moon, some planets, and the brightest of DSOs.
 This is expected of any refractor with a small aperture.
 What about optical aberrations?
 They’re present but not magnified since it’s a low-power and small aperture scope.